Wahoo: Commercial

 Although local wahoo populations can be affected by heavy commercial and sport-fishing pressure, wahoo as a species is less susceptible to industrial commercial fishing than more tightly schooling and abundant species such as tuna.
 Wahoo are regularly taken as a bycatch in various commercial fisheries, including longline fisheries for tuna, billfish, and dolphinfish (mahi-mahi or dorado).
 It is also taken in tuna purse seine fisheries, especially in sets made around floating objects, which act as a focal point for a great deal of other marine life besides tuna.
 In 2003, the South Atlantic Fishery Management Council issued a Dolphin Wahoo Fishery Management Plan for the Atlantic.
 The species as a whole, though, is not considered overfished.

 Recreational

-In most parts of its range, the wahoo is a highly prized sport-fishing catch.
-It reaches a good size, and is often available not too far from land; it is also a very good fighter on light to medium tackle.
-It is known in sport-fishing circles for the speed and strength of its first run.
-Recreational sports fishermen sometimes sell their catch.
+In sport-fishing, the wahoo is considered an extremely valuable catch.

 Wahoo are most successfully fished with live bait around deep-water oil and gas platforms in the Gulf of Mexico during the winter.